uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

   * what other parts of the product will be affected?
   * will the solution be hard to maintain in the future? -->

-The user can craft a Salt state that executes one of the forbidden operations and break the cluster.
-This event is outside the scope of the RFC.
+The user can still break its cluster in any way - but with this RFC we are at least offering a way to protect the user and the cluster.

 # Alternatives
 [alternatives]: #alternatives